TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Returning Home

 For a while, avoid big shopping malls.
-They are scary at the best of times but try to imagine entering a Gucci store after a year of seeing people in rags at local markets.
+They are scary at the best of times but try to imagine entering a Gucci store after seeing people in rags at local markets for a year.
 No joke, you must adjust slowly to such material and cultural differences.
 Malls will initially seem more shocking than the poverty when you arrived in Cambodia many months ago.

 And now for the most critical piece of advice: Come back!
 It is easy to spend a year or so in a developing country, achieve so much in your work and studies, make a difference, and then head back home and sink into your old routine.
 Same friends, same job, same bar on a Friday night.
 Before long, you will have only a vague memory of that "cool experience" you had when you were younger.
 So I am not suggesting you never leave (unless that takes your fancy), but make plans to come back, visit for a couple of weeks, and do another three-month stint, perhaps.
 Having a little bit of your home experience still ahead of you will help you to hold on to the importance of your time studying abroad.